-An annual report communicates a company’s financial performance, milestone achievements and future projections to shareholders, financial analysts, employees and partners alike.
-Creating an annual report is crucial for securing and retaining investors, and it’s a legal requirement of the Securities and Exchange Commission for public companies.
+An annual report communicates a company’s financial performance, milestone achievements and future projections to key stakeholders, such as shareholders, financial analysts, employees and the community.
+Developing a compelling annual report is crucial for securing and retaining investors, and it’s a legal requirement of the SEC for public companies.

 Companies aren’t required to make their annual reports extremely detailed, and there’s nothing wrong with being concise.
 At its most basic, an annual report should include: